razshare/frizzante-docs/docs/server-sent-events.md

 }
 ```

-Set the name of the current event with `setEventName`,
+Set the name of the current event with `withEventName`,
 then start sending content to the client with the usual `f.SendEcho()` and `f.SendJson()`.